polysyllabic/chaos/docs/chaosface.md

 Disabling voting prevents all votes from being held, including those started with the `!startvote` or `!newvote` commands.
 If voting is disabled, modifiers can only be applied manually with the `!apply` command.
-This mode is largely intended for testing new modifiers, but it might be useful if you wanted to apply chaos to a game where you need to manually apply modifiers only at times the interface cannot predict, e.g., at the beginning of a new PVP match.
+This mode is largely intended for testing new modifiers, but it might be useful if you wanted to apply chaos to a game where you need to manually apply modifiers only at times the interface cannot predict.

 Voting Methods
 --------------